selfxyz/self-sbt/README.md

 # SelfPassportSBTV1

 Soulbound Token (SBT) contract implementing Self's identity verification system.
-Each user gets one non-transferable token that proves verified identity status.
+Designed with the **one dapp ↔ one SBT** model where each dApp deploys their own SBT contract for isolated, privacy-preserving identity verification.

 ## Quick Start